frankchoongsaeng/type-conformity/README.md

 }
 ```

-In this case, asCustom allows defining a custom decoding function that checks if the input value is a positive integer.
+In this case, `asCustom` allows defining a custom decoding function that checks if the input value is a positive integer.

+TypeConformity empowers you to create robust data validation pipelines, that can ensure data quality and system reliability.
+Its designed to have an intuitive syntax that makes defining data validation rules easy.
-TypeConformity empowers developers to create robust data validation pipelines, ensuring data quality and system reliability.
-With its intuitive syntax and powerful features, it's a valuable tool for any TypeScript project aiming to maintain clean and reliable data.
+It's a valuable tool for any TypeScript or JavaScript project aiming to maintain clean and reliable data.

 ### Caveats

 #### TypeScript Objects are compatible if one is a subset of the other

 The `asObject` decoder figures out the typescript type of the decoder based on what fields and decoders have been composed so far.

-When calling `withField` it knows to update the typescript type of the decoder with the new field and it's corresponding type.
+When you call `withField`, it knows to update the typescript type of the decoder with the new field and it's corresponding type.

 ```ts
 interface User {